-Physicians cannot report workplace injuries to the WSIB unless the patient is claiming benefits from WSIB or the patient consents to such a report being made.
+Physicians cannot report workplace injuries to the WSIB unless the patient is claiming benefits from WSIB61 or the patient consents to such a report being made.
 Disclosing patient information without statutory authorization or the patient's consent is professional misconduct under the Medicine Act and a violation of the Personal Health Information Protection Act.
-All medical services that a patient "is entitled to claim from WSIB" (regardless of whether the patient "claims" such benefits) are "not insured" by OHIP.
-All medical services for injuries arising out of and in the course of the patient's employment may not be billed to OHIP.
-Hence, these are uninsured services which must be billed to the patient directly.
+All medical services that a patient "is entitled to claim from WSIB" (regardless of whether the patient "claims" such benefits) are "not insured" by OHIP.62 All medical services for injuries

-Physicians are not obligated to serve as guarantors.
+56 Physicians are not obligated to serve as guarantors.
 Patients requesting a physician to be a guarantor should be made aware that the form 'Statutory Declaration in Lieu of Guarantor' is available for persons without an eligible guarantor.

-Some exceptions apply when a specific code is listed in the OHIP Schedule of Benefits (i.e.: Home Care Application Fees [K070, K071, K072], Northern Health Travel Grant Application Form [K036], Ontario Hep.
+57 Some exceptions apply when a specific code is listed in the OHIP Schedule of Benefits (i.e.: Home Care Application Fees [K070, K071, K072], Northern Health Travel Grant Application Form [K036], Ontario Hep.
 C Assistance forms [K026, K027], Long-Term Care Application Form [K038], etc.).

-Section 13, Workplace Safety and Insurance Act.
+58 Section 13, Workplace Safety and Insurance Act.

-Section 37(1), Workplace Safety and Insurance Act.
+59 Section 37(1), Workplace Safety and Insurance Act.

-www.wsib.on.ca
+60 www.wsib.on.ca

-Authorized by s.37(1) of the Workplace Safety and Insurance Act.
+61 Authorized by s.37(1) of the Workplace Safety and Insurance Act.

-Section 11.2(2) Health Insurance Act.
+62 Section 11.2(2) Health Insurance Act.